A. All of the following

 ST431 Mathematical Statistics (3 cr.)

 This course provides a mathematical treatment of probability and statistics.
-Topics include: several descriptions of the concept of probability, univariate and bivariate probability distributions, joint and marginal probability distributions, covariance, hypothesis testing, estimation, data analysis, and sampling distributions.
+Topics include: several descriptions of the concept of probability, univariate and bivariate probability distributions, joint and marginal probability distributions, covariance, data analysis, and sampling distributions.

 ST496/497 Statistics Internship (1–17 cr.)

 This opportunity provides the student with experience and training in statistical techniques.
 The internship must be approved by the department chair and, depending on the nature of the internship, may be counted towards the major.
 Students usually are expected to give a presentation following the experience.